Mukandpur: Welcome Gate at Mukandpur

 "Mukandpur Shehar Nagina, Aave Ik Din Rahe Mahina", roughly translating to: Mukandpur is a gem of a city, if one comes for a day, they'll end up staying for month.
-This gate was created under the supervision of Mukandpur's Shahenshah Ji Maharaj, who also has a gate a little outside of the village.

 Education

 Schools

 There are 5 schools including Shri Guru Har Rai Public School and DAV school which has affiliation with the CBSE board.

 Amardeep Singh Shergill Memorial College Mukandpur

 Popular Punjabi singer Geeta Zaildar obtained his formal music education from Ustad Janab Shamshad Ali, a Music Professor of Amardeep Shergill Memorial College Mukandpur.

 Amardeep Mela

 The "Amardeep Mela" is organised annually by the Amardeep Singh Shergill Memorial College, Mukandpur.
 An annual feature of the College since its inception, the Mela lasts for four days.